On average, your neighbors pay $100 a month.See Your Rates

 These are the 10 most common vehicles owned by Idaho drivers requesting car insurance quotes through QuoteWizard in the past year.

 Last year, these were the 10 most common car insurance companies reported by QuoteWizard users living in the state of Idaho.
-Out of the 13,992 Idaho drivers that used QuoteWizard to request insurance quotes last year, 1,794 had no car insurance.
+Out of the 13,992 Idaho drivers that used QuoteWizard to request insurance quotes last year, 1,794 were uninsured.

 If you drive a vehicle registered in Idaho, you must maintain a minimum level of insurance coverage of 25/50/15.
 This means that you must have at least: